 As part of obtaining reasonable assurance about whether the Measure C Funds of the City's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or the Measure C Enabling Legislation.
+The results of our tests disclosed an instance of noncompliance or other matters that are required to be reported under Government Auditing Standards or the Measure C Enabling Legislation and which is described in the accompanying schedule of findings and questioned costs as item 2023-001.